100 Notable alumni of

 -

 Zachary Thomas LaVine is an American professional basketball player for the Sacramento Kings of the National Basketball Association (NBA).
 He was selected in the first round of the 2014 NBA draft with the 13th overall pick by the Minnesota Timberwolves.
-A two-time Slam Dunk Contest champion, he was named an NBA All-Star in 2021 and 2022.
+A two-time Slam Dunk Contest champion, he was named an NBA All-Star with the Chicago Bulls in 2021 and 2022.
 He also won a gold medal on the 2020 U.S. Olympic team in Tokyo.

 -